 Course work for Ph.D. students must include a minimum of four 500-level lecture courses in chemical engineering and a coherent program of a minimum of four courses (including at least one 500-level course) in one or two other departments.
 For additional details on course requirements and selections, we refer interested students to the Graduate Student Handbook.
 Students who enter the graduate program with a B.S. in a subject other than chemical engineering typically take additional courses before the qualifying exam.

-The Ph.D. qualifying examination, taken at the end of the first year, comprises (1) a hybrid written-oral exam covering the fundamentals of chemical engineering, including transport, kinetics, and thermodynamics, typically taken after the first semester in the program, and (2) an oral presentation of proposed research including a literature review and a 6-12 month research plan.
+The Ph.D. qualifying examination, taken at the beginning of the second year, comprises an oral presentation of proposed research including a literature review and a 6-12 month research plan.

-The preliminary examination, typically taken before the end of the third year, includes a written research proposal and oral presentation to the examination committee describing preliminary data and a detailed research plan and timeline for completion of the dissertation.
+The preliminary examination, typically taken before the end of the third year, includes a written research proposal and oral presentation to the examination committee describing preliminary data, a detailed research plan, and timeline for completion of the dissertation.

 Final Exam/Dissertation Defense